MatthewStaats/DentistsOfficeProject/README.md

 A Patient Should be able to: <br/>
 I. Login <br/>
 II.
 View/Change their info name, address, etc.. <br/>
 III.
-View.Change their next Appointment date
+View.Change their next Appointment date<br/>
 IV.
 Add a new Appointment if they do not already have an appointment. <br/>
 (Patient's can only have one appointment set at a time.
 Are not allowed mutiple appointments to be set)<br/> <br/>
 A Dentist Should be able to: <br/>